-Developing a robust early warning system for drought events is a key challenge for modellers and forecasters.

-The timescale of these events (generally from 1 to several months) requires accurate numerical weather forecasts with long lead times.
+- 15 Developing a robust early warning system for drought events is a key challenge for modelers and forecasters.
+The timescale of these events (generally from one to several months) requires accurate numerical weather forecasts with long lead times.
 Due to the uncertainties of the models, the chaotic nature of the atmospheric circulation and the errors in the initial conditions, the reliability of precipitation forecasts is close to climatology beyond 2-week lead time (Haiden et al., 2017; Vigaud et al., 2017).
-In a recent study (Lavaysse et al., 2015), it has been shown that about 40 % of the meteorological droughts, defined by an anomaly of the standardized precipitation index (SPI), can be detected 1 month in advance by using the forecasted precipitation provided by the ECMWF Ensemble extended forecast model (ENS).
+In a recent study (Lavaysse et al., 2015), it has been shown that about 40% of the meteorological droughts, defined by - 20 an anomaly of the standardized precipitation index (SPI), can be detected one month in advance by using the forecasted precipitation provided by the ECMWF extended ensemble.
 These forecasts might be improved by using post-processing techniques or predictors that are better simulated by atmospheric models (Lavers et al., 2016a, b; Ferranti et al., 2018).

-The concept of weather regimes (WRs) was first introduced in the early 1950s on the assumption that the atmosphere evolves between a finite number of large-scale circulation states.
-It is based on recurrent, persistent and/or quasi stationary states of the atmosphere, generally diagnosed with anomalies of geopotential heights at 500 hPa (Michelangeli et al., 1995; Stephenson et al., 2004).
-First and principally studied in wintertime, when they are more stronger, four main states have been defined, namely the positive North Atlantic Oscillation phases (NAO+), the negative NAO (NAO-), the blocking regime and the Atlantic Ridge regime.
-They are well known to play an important role in creating large-scale conditions that either favour or inhibit precipitation in Europe (Plaut and Simonnet, 2001; Yiou and Nogaj, 2004), especially in extreme events (Cattiaux et al., 2010; Toreti et al., 2010; Guérémy et al., 2012; Boé, 2013; Yiou and Cattiaux, 2013).
+The concept of Weather Regimes (WRs) was first introduced in the early 1950s, on the assumption that the atmosphere evolves between a finite number of large-scale circulation states.
+It is based on recurrent, persistent and/or quasi stationary

+- 5 states of the atmosphere, generally diagnosed with anomalies of geopotential heights at 500hPa (Michelangeli et al., 1995; Stephenson et al., 2004).
+First and principally studied in Winter time, when they are more stronger, 4 main states have been defined namely the positive North Atlantic Oscillation phases (NAO+), the negative NAO (NAO-), the Blocking regime and the Atlantic Ridge regime.
+They are well known to play an important role in creating large-scale conditions that either favor or inhibit precipitation in Europe (Plaut and Simonnet, 2001; Yiou and Nogaj, 2004), especially extreme events (Cattiaux - 10 et al., 2010; Toreti et al., 2010; Guérémy et al., 2012; Boé, 2013; Yiou and Cattiaux, 2013).
 These impacts can be observed in both winter and summer (Pfahl, 2014).
-In Europe, wellidentifiable spatial patterns of surface temperature and precipitation are associated with each regime.
-For instance, the NAO+ in winter is linked to above-normal temperature and precipitation over northern Europe and below-normal precipitation over southern and central Europe (Wanner et al., 2001; Hurrell et al., 2013).
-The opposite results of surface temperature and precipitation anomalies are generally observed during NAO- phases.
-The WRs can also drive extreme events.
-The NAO+ regime favours heavy precipitation in northern Europe and periods of drought in the Mediterranean area.
-The blocking regime determines the occurrence of dry periods in large parts of southern Scandinavia and central Europe (Yiou and Nogaj, 2004) and influences the heatwave occurrences in Russia and northern Europe (Schaller et al., 2018).
-The use of WRs is also interesting, since their occurrence and variability are connected to SST anomalies (Häkkinen et al., 2011; Peings and Magnusdottir, 2014; Zampieri et al., 2017) and thus somehow implicitly takes into account the Atlantic Ocean influence.
-The practical interest in classifying largescale geopotential anomalies into a few pre-defined patterns relies on the fact that local weather conditions depend on large-scale atmospheric flows.
-If WRs can be better represented and forecasted by general circulation models (GCMs), they would provide additional information for local weather anomalies via statistical downscaling techniques, which derives linkages between large-scale geopotential anomalies (i.e. the WRs) and local weather phenomena (i.e. precipitation anomalies) for medium-range lead times.
+In Europe, well identifiable spatial patterns of surface temperature and precipitation are associated with each regime.
+For instance, the NAO+ in winter are linked to above-normal temperature and precipitation over Northern Europe and below-normal precipitation over Southern and Central Europe (Wanner et al., 2001; Hurrell et al., 2003).
+Opposite results of surface temperature and precipitation anomalies are generally observed during NAO- phases.
+The - 15 WRs can also drive extreme events.
+The NAO+ regime favors heavy precipitation in northern Europe and periods of drought in the Mediterranean area.
+The Blocking regime determines the occurrence of dry periods in large parts of southern Scandinavia and central Europe (Yiou and Nogaj, 2004), and influences the heatwave occurrences in Russia and Northern Europe (Schaller et al., 2018).
+The use of WRs is also interesting since their occurrence and variability are connected to SST anomalies (Häkkinen et al., 2011; Peings and Magnusdottir, 2014; Zampieri et al., 2017) and thus somehow takes implicitly into account the - 20 Atlantic ocean influence.
+The practical interest in classifying large-scale geopotential anomalies into a few pre-defined patterns relies on the fact that local weather conditions depend on large-scale atmospheric flows.
+If WRs can be better represented and forecasted by general circulation models (GCMs), they would provide additional information for local weather anomalies via statistical downscaling techniques, which derives linkages in between large scale geopotential anomalies (i.e., the WRs) and local weather phenomena (i.e., precipitation anomalies) for medium-range lead times. - 25